-Get Inspired: How to get into Athletics
+Get Inspired: How to get into athletics

 |Where can I take part?

-Whether you want to be the next Mo Farah, or just want to get fit and see how well you can do, athletics can be the sport for you.
+You might want to be the next Mo Farah, or just want to get fit and see how well you can do - either way, athletics can be the sport for you.

-It includes a huge variety of sports which so whether you want to run, jump or throw you can find a discipline that suits you.
+It includes a huge variety of disciplines, so whether you want to run, jump or throw you can find an activity that suits you.

-We listed all of them below for you to have a read.

 Aspire to be like: Jo Pavey

-Jo Pavey won European Championships gold and Commonwealth Games bronze in 2014, just 10 months after giving birth to her second child.
+Jo Pavey won European Championships gold and Commonwealth Games bronze in 2014, less than a year after giving birth to her second child.

-She will become the first British track athlete to compete in a fifth Olympic Games after being selected to represent Team GB in Rio.
+At Rio 2016 Jo became the first British track athlete to compete in a fifth Olympic Games.
+Aged 42, she set an over-40 world best in the 10,000m.

-Sportshall athletics also gives youngsters with a enjoyable way to try running, jumping and throwing activities as they take their first step into athletics and people of all ages can take part in events such as parkrun.

-Take your first steps by finding your local club on the British Athletics website.

-Sprint Events
+Sprint events

-Sprint disciplines include the short, sharp powerful events like the 100m and 200m.
+Sprint disciplines include the short, sharp, powerful events such as the 100m and 200m.
 The sprint hurdles (100m for women, 110m for men) require the same explosion of speed, but with the added element of having to clear a number of barriers.
 There's also the one-lap 400m race and the 400m hurdles.

-A packed calendar of events in stadiums and running tracks throughout the UK can be found on the Academy's website.

-Middle distance running relies on pacing and stamina rather than pure explosive power, but don't worry - go for a run with some friends and you'll soon see a difference.
+Middle distance running relies on pacing and stamina rather than pure explosive power, but don't worry - go for a run with some friends and you'll soon see a difference in your fitness levels.

-The 800m involves running two laps around the track.
+The 800m requires sustained pace around two laps of the track.
 In the 1500m and 3,000m tactics are everything.
-Go off too hard too soon and you will fade and be out of contention in the sprint finish.
-The 3,000m steeplechase has the added excitement of a water jump.
+Go off too hard, too soon and you will fade and be out of contention in the sprint finish.
+The 3,000m steeplechase has the added obstacles of hurdles and a water jump.

 Going long requires stamina and mental toughness.
-On the track, the 5,000m and 10,000m involve covering the same ground 12-and-a-half or 25 times.
-It can become a real mind game.
-By contrast, the marathon takes place on a 26.2-mile course outside the confines of an athletics stadium.
+On the track, the 5,000m and 10,000m can become a real mind game of tactics, while the marathon - a 26.2-mile course outside the confines of an athletics stadium - is athletics' ultimate test of mental and physical endurance.

-Thousands of people take part in 10Ks, half marathons and marathons every year, take a look on the Great Run website for more.
+Thousands of people take part in 10k races, half marathons and marathons every year, take a look on the Run Britain website for more.

-Throwing Events
+Throwing events

 While upper-body strength is key to shot put, javelin, discus and the hammer throw, these disciplines require more than just power.
-Strong legs and a stable core are crucial so you can transfer your body weight and generate the acceleration required to secure a lengthy throw.
+Sound technique, allied to strong legs and a stable core are crucial so you can transfer your body weight and generate the acceleration required to secure a lengthy throw.

 Your local club will be able to provide you with any specialist equipment to give the events a try.

 Cross-country running is a discipline that sees athletes race outdoors on grass or woodland courses.
-It usually takes place in the winter outside of the track-and-field season.
+It usually takes place in the winter, outside of the track-and-field season.
 There is no set distance but races would usually fall into the long-distance category of running.
 Stamina and endurance are very important, but you also need to be ready to get muddy!
 While predominantly an individual sport, there is often a team element to races.

-Jumping Events
+Jumping events

 Do you want to learn the polished technique of the jumping disciplines?
-You'll develop the strength needed for take-off in long jump and triple jump and flexibility needed in high jump, to arch your back, raise you hips and clear the bar.
+You'll develop the strength needed for take-off in long jump and triple jump and flexibility needed in high jump, to arch your back, raise your hips and clear the bar.

 And who hasn't wanted to try pole vault?
 The extreme sport of athletics.
-The discipline sees strong, fast and gymnastic competitors use a pole to launch themselves upside down and over a bar which can be higher than a double-decker bus - not for the faint hearted!
+The discipline sees strong, fast and gymnastic competitors use a pole to launch themselves upside down and over a bar which can be higher than a double-decker bus - not for the faint-hearted!

-Heptathlon and Decathlon
+Heptathlon and decathlon

-Can't decide?
+Can't decide on a single event?
 Perhaps decathlon (men) or heptathlon (women) is for you.
 The heptathlon consists of seven events, while men have to compete in 10 events.

-Both competitions are the ultimate athletic challenge.
-You'll need to have incredible stamina, along with strong running and fine throwing techniques to score as many points as possible over a multi-day competition.
+Both competitions stretch the athlete to the limits of their endurance and skills.
+You'll need incredible stamina, along with strong running and fine throwing and jumping techniques to score as many points as possible over a multi-day competition.

-Race Walking
+Race walking

-Speed up walking and you get Race Walking.
+Speed up walking and you get race walking.

 It's a healthy sport, suitable for all ages and initial levels of fitness.
 It has all the cardiovascular benefits of running or jogging with very few of the risks of joint and muscle injury.
 There are a few dedicated Race Walking clubs but most walkers head to normal athletics clubs.
 All you need is a pair of trainers to get started and someone to teach you the proper technique.